April 24, 2018

 Mail and Correspondence:

-With all business finalized, Paul motioned to close the meeting at 8:12pm; 2nd by Robert with a unanimous vote taken.
+Carol motioned to adjourn the 6:30PM Open Meeting at 9:00PM; 2nd by Ed with a unanimous vote taken.

 Carole A. Hilderbrand, Board of Selectmen’s Secretary

 Carol A. Francesconi, Clerk

 Ed St. John IV, Superintendent of Buildings and Groundsv